jernejcic/GhostThemeStarter/README.md

     grunt build

+When creating a new project, you can run this command to create your custom SCSS files:

+    grunt init

+To manually build your CSS in expanded formatting use:

+    grunt sass:dev

 To manually build your CSS files in compressed format use:

     grunt sass:dist

-to manually buidl your CSS in expanded formatting use:

-    grunt sass:dev

 ## CSS